sunil-gumatimath/react-hooks/README.md

 - **`useCallbackComponent.jsx`** - Shows how to memoize a function to prevent a child component from re-rendering.

+### `useReducer` Hook
+*Location: `src/useReducer-Hook/`*

+The `useReducer` hook is an alternative to `useState` for managing complex state logic.
+It follows the reducer pattern and is particularly useful when you have complex state updates or when the next state depends on the previous one.

+- **`SimpleCounter.jsx`** - A comprehensive counter example demonstrating:
+  - Increment and decrement actions
+  - Reset functionality
+  - Direct input value setting
+  - State management with reducer pattern
+  - Action dispatching with different action types

 ### `useContext` Hook
 *Location: `src/useContext-Hook/`*